TOLDOTECHNIK/buildroot-webkit/README.md

 ### Auto-expand rootfs on first boot
 The `S22resize_rootpart` init script expands the root filesystem to the maximum flash disk size on the first boot.
 Firstly it expands the root partition, then a reboot is invoked.
 After second boot the root filesystem gets expanded to match the partition size.
-After that the system is ready to used and expand init scripts gets removed.
+After that the system is ready to use and expand init scripts gets removed.

 ## Prebuilt images
 Prebuilt images are freely available from our server.